autistic-symposium/master-algorithms-py/README.md

 Installation
 ------------
-The snippets are designed to be used individually for learning.
-If you want  to install all the libraries we mention here in your [virtualenv](https://coderwall.com/p/8-aeka):
+The snippets are designed to be used individually.
+However, If you want  to install every mentioned libraries in your [virtualenv](https://coderwall.com/p/8-aeka), do this:

 ```
 $ pip install -r requirements.txt